Requiem (Paus)

 Requiem is a chamber work for bass and piano based on the traditional Catholic requiem and written by Norwegian composer Marcus Paus with text by his father, Ole Paus.
-It was premièred in 2014.
-It was included on the album Requiem/Trisyn/Læreren som ikke ble alongside The Teacher Who Was Not To Be.
+It was premièred in 2014 and included on the album Requiem/Trisyn/Læreren som ikke ble alongside The Teacher Who Was Not To Be.

 The requiem consists of seven parts: Introitus, Graduale, Dies Irae, Offertorium, Agnus Dei, Libera Me and In Paradisum.